tommypan/Aeris/README.md

 # Aeris
-Aeris Is 3D render engine,which based on DrictX
+Aeris Is a deferre lighting 3D render engine,which based on DirectX